tailscale/tailscale/docs/k8s/operator-architecture.md

 # Operator architecture diagrams

-The Tailscale Kubernetes operator has a collection of use-cases that can be mixed and matched as required.
+The Tailscale [Kubernetes operator][kb-operator] has a collection of use-cases that can be mixed and matched as required.
 The following diagrams illustrate how the operator implements each use-case.

 In each diagram, the "tailscale" namespace is entirely managed by the operator once the operator itself has been deployed.